CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Reckless-Drivers.md

 To enable reckless drivers, choose a non-zero percentage from the **Reckless Drivers** drop-down list in [](Gameplay.md) in [](Settings.md).

-There are no further customisations required.
+There are no further customizations required.
 After the feature is enabled, the specified percentage of newly spawned vehicles will be reckless drivers.

 The feature can be disabled at any time by changing back to 0% in settings.